OPM/ResInsight/docs/about.md

 <p/>

 ### Project organization
-The project was initiated by Statoil ASA in 2009.
-Ceetron AS developed the initial solution, and the development responsibility was handed over to Ceetron Solutions AS in 2013.
+The project was initiated by Statoil ASA in 2011.
+ResInsight was initially developed by Ceetron AS, and the development responsibility was handed over to Ceetron Solutions AS in 2013.

 ### Web site programming and design
 The programming and design of this site is based on work by [Tom Preston-Werner](http://tom.preston-werner.com/).
 This is also the current theme of [Jekyll](http://jekyllrb.com/).